lc-acm/graphics-book-like-material/4-intro-matrices.md

 ![4-1-matrix-coords](/img/0/re1i9ogssarmuhjlkzto.png)

+We will sometimes refer to an entire column of a matrix as a *column vector* and an entire row of a matrix as a *row vector*.
+This is because is many circumstances, we can interpret different parts of matrices just this way - as vectors.

+In the vectors chapter, we tried to give geometric interpretation along with our descriptions of the vector operations.
+In this chapter, that would be somewhat more difficult, because there are so many different important interpretations of matrices.
+Instead, in this chapter, we will discuss the matrix operations with examples, and then provide various interpretations later.

 Matrices are closely related to vectors.
 If you haven't yet read chapter 1 of this document, please make sure you have a pretty good familiarity with vector math before you read this one.
 For example, the term "Dot Product" should mean something to you.

 ## 4.2 Matrix Operations